 Invest in Natural Oils

 If you plan on spending a lot of time at the beach during your travels you may consider investing in some sort of natural oil like argon, coconut, or macadamia nut oil to treat wind and beach damaged hair.
-Just put a pea size amount in the palm of your hands and rub through the tips of your hair.
-These oils can also be used to treat dry skin and are naturally fragrant.

-Bonus: Southeast Asia Tips for Women
+Bonus: Southeast Asia & Central or South America Tips for Women

 Handi Wipes and Hand Sanitizer